i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 and if successful, decrypts the AES block.

-New Session Tags and comparison to Signal
+New Session Tags and Comparison to Signal
 `````````````````````````````````````````

 In Signal Double Ratchet, the header contains: